Federal Elections Comparison Table

 • is in alphabetical order

 Different format in every state.
-There are several items to be voted for, including candidates and laws.
+There are several items to vote for, including candidates and laws.

 The ballot includes: